soundreactor/megatag/README.md

 # megatag

-Tagging system based on StackOverflows tags with descriptions.
+Tagging system

-I found myself in need of a tagging system, so I searched far and wide on the internet for a decent one, and I couldn't find one!
-The style I was going for was the tagging system used on StackOverflow (hence the name SOTag).
-And searching StackOverflow there are hundreds of questions asking for tagging systems like it!
+it relies on bootstrap and typehead

 First a little description about what this plugin is for.
 This plugin is designed to be used with a backend database. you can let your users add custom tags using this plugin.

 ####Screenshot